Jonathan Manns: Land measurement

+Underground infrastructure

+Manns served as external advisor to Wellington City Council in their development of an Underground Asset Register, which became the first of its kind in New Zealand when launched in 2024.
+The project, supported by the Harvard Bloomberg City Leadership Initiative, attracted controversy in the months prior to launch when senior council leaders missed key decision-making meetings to join Manns and others in New York.

-Advocacy & Affiliations
+Advocacy and affiliations

 In 2016 he was invited to co-launch the Open City "Green Sky Thinking" week.
 He teaches at UCL and is on the Editorial Board for the Journal of Urban Regeneration and Renewal.
 He is a Fellow of the Royal Society of Arts (FRSA), the Royal Geographical Society (FRGS), the Royal Town Planning Institute (FRTPI) and the Royal Institution of Chartered Surveyors (FRICS).
-He is believed to be the youngest person to have been awarded Fellowship of the RTPI, and also of both the RTPI and RICS.
+At the time of his appointment he was believed to have been the youngest person to have been awarded Fellowship of the RTPI, and also of both the RTPI and RICS.

 Political advocacy

 In 2015, Manns was Convenor of the UK Government's All Party Parliamentary Group for London's Planning and Built Environment.
-The purpose of the APPG is "to explore the social, economic and environmental issues affecting London at a strategic level and build consensus as to the ways in which these might be addressed."
-The group, chaired by Rupa Huq MP, has since discussed matters from the Green Belt to the Grenfell Fire.
+The purpose of the APPG was defined as being "to explore the social, economic and environmental issues affecting London at a strategic level and build consensus as to the ways in which these might be addressed."
+The group, chaired by Rupa Huq MP, subsequently discussed matters from the Green Belt to the Grenfell Fire.

 Public advocacy

-Manns is a trustee of the London Society, which was founded in 1912 to promote debate around London's built environment with members of the public.
-He is on the Advisory Board for the Patchwork Foundation, which seeks to engage those from non-traditional backgrounds in politics and civil society.
+Manns is a Patron of the Thrive Foundation, which exists as a non-partisan charitable trust to support marginalized young people as active participants and future leaders in New Zealand's civil society.
+He is a former member of the Advisory Board for the Patchwork Foundation, which seeks to engage those from non-traditional backgrounds in UK politics and civil society.
+He is a past trustee of the London Society, which was founded in 1912 to promote debate around London's built environment with members of the public.
 He also assisted with the Long Live Southbank campaign to protect and extend London's historic skate spot.

+Justice of the Peace

+Manns is a Justice of the Peace for New Zealand and was gazetted in 2024.

 Personal life

-Manns read Planning, Growth and Regeneration at Girton College, Cambridge.
-He was appointed a Member of the Most Excellent Order of the British Empire (MBE) in the Queen's Birthday Honours 2022 "for services to Planning, Real Estate and to Built Environments".
+Manns was appointed an Ordinary Member of the Most Excellent Order of the British Empire (MBE) in the Queen's Birthday Honours 2022 "for services to Planning, Real Estate and to Built Environments".
+He moved with his family to New Zealand in 2021 as his partner wanted to be closer to her mother.
+The family settled in Seatoun, a suburb of Wellington, and within two years he had been recognised as somebody who had "genuinely moved the needle" in the country.
+Having spent a large part of his career advocating and campaigning with regard to housing security, affordability and homelessness, he took the role of Chief Executive for Wellington's largest residential landlord and affordable housing provider, Te Toi Mahana, in 2025.